aces4all00/BlindSysAdmin.Helper/Docs/blind-sysadmin.markdown

 The most basic definition of blind is *to not see*.
 Most people seem to assume that is an absolute statement, as in *to not see anything*, rather than a simple one, such as *to not see the the dog at their feet or the person standing to their left*.
 Most people are wrong.

 To be blind means to need to use nonvisual techniques to perform basic life tasks people usually use sight to perform.
 Let's use me as an example.
-There is enough that I do not see that I have to use nonvisual techniques to:
+There is enough that I do not see that I have to use nonvisual techniques to&mdash;

 - Cook
 - Clean